Can You Get Car Insurance Without a License? 4 Steps

 Can You Get Car Insurance With a Suspended License?

-If your license has been suspended due to a DUI, too many points, or failure to pay fines, you will likely need a non-standard or high-risk policy.
+If your license has been suspended due to a DUI, too many points, or failure to pay fines, you'll likely need a non-standard or high-risk policy.
 You may also be required to file an SR-22 certificate with the California DMV before your license can be reinstated.
 Express Lane Insurance specializes in SR-22 filings and can help you get both the coverage and the certificate you need.

 Can You Get Insurance Without a Car?